LOG HAULING TRANSPORTATION STUDY IDENTIFIES OPPORTUNITIES FOR IMPROVED EFFICIENCIES

 U.S. Endowment for Forestry and Communities, Greenville, SC

-In 2016 the U.S. Endowment for Forestry and Communities (“Endowment”) and Region 8 of the USDA.
+Greenville, SC- In 2016 the U.S. Endowment for Forestry and Communities (the Endowment) and Region 8 of the USDA.
 Forest Service commissioned a scoping study to identify the challenges facing log transportation businesses in the Southeast and opportunities for improving productivity.
 The study found, among other issues, limited understanding of the opportunity costs of inefficient haulage.

 Over 2017 and 2018 the Endowment commissioned various partners to conduct a baseline study with a well-run wood supplier to model gains from a fleet improvement scenario.
 The initial work led to a comprehensive analysis testing incorporation of technology and process improvements using a central fleet dispatching approach common in other transportation sectors.